-Analysis: The yield curve (3m10y) finally inverted and ended October at -1bp.
+Analysis: The yield curve (3m10y) finally inverted in October and quickly became deeply inverted, now -75bps.
 10yr-3m inversion has historically been a strong recession indicator (with recessions historically starting 6-18 months after initial inversion).
 In hindsight, this may be one of the only leading indicators that "predicted" the 2020 recession.
 Prior to the Covid recession, the 10yr-3m yield curve had inverted (meaning the 3-month yield was higher than the 10-year yield) from May to October 2019 and again briefly in Q1 2020.
 I'm currently negative on this picture.
 Chart Framework: I'd get incrementally positive on the economic outlook if the yield curve uninverts with the 3m moving lower and the 10y stable to higher.